Teemeam/travel-time-matrix/README.md

 | Trio  | 4 | 60.983039  | 25.663247 | 61.02111019 | 25.52843866| 2887 |
 | Trio  | 5 | 60.983039  | 25.663247 | 61.02111019 | 25.52843866| 2137 |

-To color the matrix see [Color the matix](#color-the-matrix)
+To color the matrix see [Color the matrix](#color-the-matrix)

 ## HERE Route API
 [HERE Route API](https://developer.here.com/documentation/routing/topics/resource-calculate-matrix.html) calculates travel times between coordinates with a car.
+Follow the instructions of ipynb/lahti-here.ipynb.
+To use the HERE Route API you need an **app id** and an **app code**.
+Login to your [HERE account](https://developer.here.com/) to get them.
 ## Color the matrix